Classification of the Orthogonal Separable Webs for the Hamilton-Jacobi and Klein-Gordon Equations on 3-Dimensional Minkowski Space: Warped products in and reducible concircular tensors

-Let $L$ be a CT in $M$ and let $\psi : N_0 \times_{\rho_1} \cdots \times_{\rho_n} N_k \rightarrow M$ be a warped product of $M$.
-Then we say that $\psi$ is adapted to $L$ if for each $i > 0$ and for all points $p \in N_i$, $\psi_*(T_pN_i)$ is an invariant subspace of $L$.
-In this case, one can show \cite{Rajaratnam2014a} that the restriction (via $\psi$) of $L$ to $N_0$ is a Benenti tensor, and therefore induces a separable web on $N_0$ which we may lift to $M$ using $\psi$.
-In particular, if the restriction of $L$ to $N_0$ is an ICT, then its eigenfunctions give a set of separable coordinates on $N_0$.
-By choosing a separable web for each of the spherical factors and lifting them to $M$ via $\psi$, we hence obtain a separable web in $M$.
+Let $L$ be a CT in $M$ and let $\psi\colon N_0 \times_{\rho_1} \cdots \times_{\rho_n} N_k \rightarrow M$ be a warped product decomposition of $M$.
+We say that $\psi$ is adapted to $L$ if for each $i > 0$ and for all points $p \in N_i$, $\psi_*(T_pN_i)$ is an invariant subspace of $L$, meaning that $L$ acting as an endomorphism maps this subspace into itself.
+In this case, one can show~\cite{Rajaratnam2014a} that the restriction (via $\psi$) of $L$ to $N_0$ is a Benenti tensor, and therefore induces a separable web on $N_0$ which we may lift to $M$ using $\psi$.
+In particular, if the restriction of $L$ to $N_0$ is an irreducible CT, then its eigenfunctions yield a set of separable coordinates on $N_0$.
+By choosing a separable web for each of the spherical factors and lifting them to $M$ via~$\psi$, we hence obtain a separable web in~$M$.
+Therefore, our method for dealing with a reducible CT $L$ will be to find warped product decompositions of $\mathbb{E}^n_\nu$ adapted to~$L$.

-In this section, we explain how to construct a warped product of $\mathbb{E}^n_\nu$ adapted to a given reducible CT $L$.
-One can show that this restricted warped product is adapted to the original CT in $\mathbb{E}^n_\nu(\kappa)$.
-Most of what follows will be a very brief overview of results from \cite{Rajaratnam2014}.